 As you can tell, MRSA can cause other infections and illnesses.
 It is important to recognize these symptoms so that you can discuss them with your doctor.

 The number one cause of MRSA and staph infections are hospitals.
-Additionally, MRSA spread by skin to skin contact.
+Additionally, MRSA is spread by skin-to-skin contact.
 This means that you can get it by touching an individual who has the MRSA bacterium on their skin.

 In fact, you can get the bacteria from someone who carries it on their skin or inside their noses even if that person never becomes infected.

 Other objects can have MRSA on them as well.
 You can get it from hospitals, nursing homes, feeding tubes, and catheters.
 Catheters are actually major culprits of carrying the bacteria.

 MRSA is pretty difficult to treat.
 This is because of the aggressive nature of the infection.
 It is resistant to many forms of medications, including amoxicillin, methicillin, oxacillin, penicillin, and cephalosporins.
 Thus, clearing it with antibiotics can be tricky.

 Some forms of MRSA may clear on their own, but those that don’t will require medical intervention.
 Invasive forms of MRSA will need treatment with intravenous antibiotics like Vancomycin.